This topic does not apply to Oracle Cloud Infrastructure.

 This allows you to use horizontal scalability beyond the scope of one compute node, in case this compute node is insufficient to run the desired workload.
 It also increases availability of the database and the data in case a database instance or compute node fails.
 The remaining database instance can be used to continue operations while the failed database instance or compute node is being restarted.
 Having more than one database instance also allows you to perform rolling patch upgrades.

-To create an Oracle RAC database in Database Cloud Service, make the following choices in the Create Service wizard:
+To create an Oracle RAC database in Database Cloud Service, make the following choices in the Create Instance wizard:

 For Service Level, choose Oracle Database Cloud Service.